Physics of Life

 2. Sanjay Bhandarkar (emergent organization in topologically modified polymers &

-4. Shreyash Nadigar ( pre-designed pearl necklace polymer collapse)
+4. Shreyash Nadigar ( pre-designed pearl necklace polymer collapse): Uni Augsburg, Germany.

 5. Shridhar Shanbag ( DNA: Arc-2, Arc-2-2 polymers confined in sphere)

-7. Suhal Siva Ratan ( GPU parallization of active matter and DNA coes)
+7. Suhal Siva Ratan ( GPU parallization of active matter and DNA codes): in Dassault systems

-8. Vaibhav Chaturvedi ( dynamic of topologically modified polymer :DNA)
+8. Vaibhav Chaturvedi ( dynamics of topologically modified polymer :DNA): Aix Marseille.

 ( miscibility and organization of DNA-polymers)